sasuns0/sasblog/README.md

 # sasblog

-A minimal blog built with Node.js, Express, and PostgreSQL.
+A blog built with Node.js, Express, and PostgreSQL.

 ## Stack